y-samy/acad/Undergraduate - Alexandria University/Level 0/EMP-017/cheatsheets/series/series.typ

 #let negfn = (stroke: black, fill: rgb(200, 0, 0, 75))
 #let dotted = (stroke : (dash: "loosely-dash-dotted", paint: rgb(0, 0, 0)))
 === Extra Notes
-- A function can be shifted horizontally to be able to see its periodic nature, but it can't be shifted vertically.
+- You can shift a function horizontally to be able to see its periodic nature, but it can't be shifted vertically.
 - If $x$ is not defined at the boundaries, for example:
 $-3<x<0 "and" 0<x<3$\ if $f(x_0)$ is needed (here $x_0$ can be $-3,0,3$)
 $ f(x_0) = (f(x_0^+) + f(x_0^-))/2 $